RobinLWilson/Project_4/README.md

 Analyze historical data to identify patterns and trends related to employee attrition.
 Determine if there are specific time periods, departments, or roles more prone to attrition.

 ### Identify Key Factors
-Explore the various factors that contribute to attrition, such as job satisfaction, work-life balance, compensation, and career growth.
+Explore the various factors that contribute to attrition, such as business travel, job roles, age group, compensation, and career growth.
 Identify which factors have the most significant impact.

 ### Identify Future Attrition
 Predict if an employee might leave in the future, giving HR and management time to create incentives for high impact employees to remain with the company.